 - 1 cup lemon juice (optional)

-Step 1: Remove and Clean Racks and Baskets
+1. Remove and Clean the Racks and Baskets

-Take out all the removable racks and baskets, put them in the sink and wash with liquid dish detergent, a scrub brush, or a sponge.
+Take out all the removable racks and baskets, put them in the sink, and wash them with liquid dish detergent, a scrub brush, or a sponge.
 Let them air dry while you tackle the interior of your dishwasher.